 A tall brown dog man with floppy ears.
 Definitely not man's best friend.

 - Code Name: Complains Alter's code names are no fun because they're all so glaringly obvious.
 What's the point of having a code name anyone can guess just by looking at you?

-A short gray wolf boy with a good nose for tracking.
+A short gray wolf kid with a good nose for tracking.

 A big, rather draconic looking man, probably due to crocodillian DNA.

 Another Evilutionary Biologist behind Alter's Bio-Augmentation program.
 Does not appear to share Dr. Hardane's altruism.